NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 3. Select the `key collision` method and `metaphone3` keying function.
 It should identify four clusters.
 4. Tick the `Merge?` box beside each cluster, then click `Merge Selected and Re-cluster` to apply the corrections to the dataset.
 4. Try selecting different `Methods` and `Keying Functions` again, to see if new merges are suggested.
 5. You should find that using the default settings, no more clusters are found.
-(Note that the `key collision` method with `ngram-fingerprint` keying function will suggest to merge `f` and `M`, which is not desired.)
+(Note that the `key collision` method with `ngram-fingerprint` keying function will suggest to merge `F` and `M`, which is not desired.)
 6. To merge the remaning values we would like to merge, we will hover over them in the `sex` text facet, select edit, and manually change the names.
 In a previous lesson we had identified `male` and `female` as allowed values.
-Change `M` to `male` and `f` to `female`.
+Change `M` to `male` and `F` to `female`.
 The Text Facet on the left should now show 2 clusters corresponding to the allowed values.

 Important: If you `Merge` using a different method or keying function, or more times than described in the instructions above, your solutions for later exercises might not be the same as shown in those exercise solutions.